HugoMatilla/Effective-JAVA-Summary/README.md

 		}
 	}
 ```
-Sekeletal implementations are designed for inheritance so follow [Item 17](#17-design-and-document-for-inheritance-or-else-prohibit-it) guidelines.
+Skeletal implementations are designed for inheritance so follow [Item 17](#17-design-and-document-for-inheritance-or-else-prohibit-it) guidelines.

 _simple implementation_ is like a skeletal implementation in that it implements the simplest possible working implementation.